jvdevlab/vscode-multiple-java-projects/README.md

-# Multiple Java Projects in VSCode
+## Blog Post

+:scroll: See this [blog post](https://jvdevlab.com/blog/tools/vscode/multiple-java-projects) for more details about this project.

+## Description

 This project shows how to setup multiple Java projects in VSCode.
-See [this](https://jvdevlab.com/blog/tools/vscode/multiple-java-projects) blog post for more details.